-HIPAA is a federal law administered and enforced by the U.S. Department of Health & Human Services (HHS) that requires certain organizations in the healthcare industry to safeguard individuals' medical and health-related information.
+HIPAA is a federal law administered and enforced by the U.S. Department of Health & Human Services (HHS) that requires organizations to safeguard individuals' medical and health-related information.
 The law aims to support the secure maintenance and appropriate sharing of sensitive health data.

-In this section we define some important terms, describe several HIPAA rules, and outline the obligations that are applicable to certain organizations that handle individuals' medical and health-related information.
+In this section we define some important terms, describe HIPAA rules, and outline the obligations that are applicable to certain organizations that handle individuals' medical and health-related information.
 We base the following information on Title 45 of the Code of Federal Regulations, Part 160 and Part 164, and the HHS' official guidance.
 To learn more, please refer to the links provided herein, as well as the HHS' FAQ section.